Fear, vitriol, anxiety: How school reopening plans unravelled for a second time

 Minister of State for special education Josepha Madigan controversially compared the situation facing children with additional needs not attending school to the mother and baby homes.

-Union leaders, meanwhile, were being put on the defensive in media interviews today.
+Union leaders, meanwhile, were being put on the defensive in media interviews on Wednesday.

-They were being asked to clarify at what level virus transmission rates must fall before there is a return to school.
+They were being asked to clarify the level to which virus transmission rates must fall before there is a return to school.

 There is also an uncomfortable reality for the INTO: members in the North are working in special special schools, yet in the Republic, the union has advised that it is not safe to return.